Putting mindfulness to work

 However, transforming an organisation to better support mental health can be challenging.

-The UK government explored the benefit of mindfulness to organisations, schools, health and the prison service in their 2015 Mindful Nation UK report.
+In 2014, the UK government established an All-Party Parliamentary Group (APPG) on Mindfulness which explored the benefit of mindfulness to organisations, schools, health and the prison service, culminating in their 2015 Mindful Nation UK recommendations.
+The APPG continues to exist and promote the value of mindfulness today.

 Putting Mindfulness to Work